-Number of departures of New Zealand increased from 1.09 million number in 1996 to 2.41 million number in 2015 growing at an average annual rate of 4.41 %.The description is composed by Yodatai, our digital data assistant.
+In 2016, number of departures for New Zealand was 2.61 million.
+Number of departures of New Zealand increased from 1.13 million in 1997 to 2.61 million in 2016 growing at an average annual rate of 4.65 %.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 International outbound tourists are the number of departures that people make from their country of usual residence to any other country for any purpose other than a remunerated activity in the country visited.
 The data on outbound tourists refer to the number of departures, not to the number of people traveling.
 Thus a person who makes several trips from a country during a given period is counted each time as a new departure.